How Do You Fertilize Magnolia Trees?

 Take the amount of fertilizer recommended by the manufacturer and spread it evenly between the holes.
 Cover the holes with soil.

-Next, water the magnolia with 1-2 gallons of water or more if it is large.
-Nothing more is required of you, the pellets will do the job all season long.
+Next, water the magnolia with 1-2 gallons or more.
+Nothing more is required of you; the pellets will work all season long.

 Natural fertilizer

 In addition to mineral fertilizer, you can also use organic fertilizer.
-They can be applied together without any negative consequences.
+Both can be applied together without any negative consequences.

-Among the whole range of organic matter that is used as fertilizer, compost works best.
+Compost works best among the whole range of organic matter used as fertilizer.
 The main thing is that it should be of high quality and free from pests and pathogens.
 To get this quality, buy this product only from reliable suppliers.

 After planting, mulch the root zone with a 2-3 inch layer of compost.
-Do not put mulch on the trunk of the magnolia, that is, avoid so-called volcano mulching.
+Do not put mulch on the trunk of the magnolia; avoid so-called volcano mulching.

 Every year in the spring, the compost mulch should be renewed.